All Episodes

 All right, so Hillary fears jihadists are going to enter through the refugees.

-And that's what Steinbeck has said, and that's what Mike McCall has said, and that's what Brennan has said, and that's what John Allen has said.
+Well, that's what James Comey said, and that's what Clapper has said, and that's what Steinbeck has said, and that's what Mike McCall has said, and that's what Brennan has said, and that's what John Allen has said.

-So she's saying that privately, but publicly she wants to increase refugees 550% and gamble with your life.
+So she's saying that privately, but publicly, she wants to increase refugees 550% and gamble with your life.

 It's pretty amazing.

-You know, we know that the Clintons got a million dollar birthday present from Cutter.
+You know, we know that the Clintons got a million-dollar birthday present from Cutter.

 You know, that's a country that allows marital rape and marital beatings.